Switch statement: Exception handling

 A number of languages implement a form of switch statement in exception handling, where if an exception is raised in a block, a separate branch is chosen, depending on the exception.
 In some cases a default branch, if no exception is raised, is also present.
 An early example is Modula-3, which use the TRY...EXCEPT syntax, where each EXCEPT defines a case.
 This is also found in Delphi, Scala, and Visual Basic .NET.

 Examples

 C

 The following code is a switch statement in C. If age is 1, it outputs "You're one.".
 If age is 3, it outputs "You're three.
 You're three or four.".
+Switch statements in C++ behave the same as in C.